bhuminChodvadiya/Sentiment-Analysis-for-Patient-Feedback-Using-AI/README.md

 # **Sentiment Analysis on Customer Feedback**

 This project applies **Natural Language Processing (NLP)** techniques and machine learning models to analyze customer feedback and predict sentiment (positive, neutral, or negative).
-The project uses various classifiers, handles class imbalances, and visualizes the results to help improve business understanding of customer sentiment.
+The project uses various classifiers, handles class imbalances, and visualizes the results to help improve understanding of customer sentiment.

 ## 🚀 **Project Overview**
 In this project, I build a sentiment analysis model that: